|

 -

-carbon dioxide because of the acidity of the hexaaquachromium(III)
+carbon dioxide is liberated because of the acidity of the hexaaquachromium(III)

 ion (see Appendix 1.):